Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Discussion

 FIR observations of molecular clouds in the Milky Way showed that the $B$-field orientation can be drastically different as a function of the density of the ISM \citep{Pillai2020NatAs...4.1195P}.
-It is possible then that observationally, the properties of both the small- and large-scale magnetic fields differ as a function of the tracer and the phases of the ISM \citep{Seta2022MNRAS.514..957S}.
+It is possible then that observationally, the properties of both the small- and large-scale magnetic fields differ as a function of the tracer and the phases of the ISM.
+This has been suggested by \citet{Seta2022MNRAS.514..957S} using MHD turbulent boxes with a multi-phase ISM.
+These authors measured that the `cold' (T$<10^{3}$ K) phase is more tangled that the `warm' (T$\ge10^{3}$ K) phase.

 Our results indicate that the FIR polarimetric observations can be used as an indicator of the small-scale $B$-fields associated to the activity of the star-forming regions and the morphology of the molecular clouds within a vertical height of few hundred pc in the disk of spiral galaxies.
 In addition, $\zeta$($R$) also shows that the FIR $B$-fields have larger fluctuation across the disk than radio $B$-fields.
 This result may indicate that FIR polarization is more sensitive to large-scale mechanisms (i.e. outflows, Parker loops, galaxy interaction) affecting the galaxy.